rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/release-notes/cmv1.6.rst

 ------------------------

-These release notes correspond to a new-feature release of Cloud Monitoring.
+These release notes correspond to a new-feature release of Rackspace Monitoring.

 What's new